zhangshaolei1998/zhangshaolei1998.github.io/_pages/about.md

-> I'm willing to communicate and share my research, and interested in project/research collaborations in the industry and academia.
-If you would like to connect with me, please feel free to reach out via Email `zhangshaolei20z@ict.ac.cn` or WeChat `zhangshaolei0331`.
+> I'm willing to communicate and share my research, and interested in **project/research collaborations** in the industry and academia.
+If you would like to connect with me, welcome to reach out via Email `zhangshaolei20z@ict.ac.cn` or WeChat `zhangshaolei0331`😄

 # 🔥 News